 Also of interest is that Harrington - Addison has more people living here who work in computers and math than 95% of the places in the US.

 Harrington - Addison is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Being a small town, Harrington - Addison does not have a public transit system used by locals to get to and from work.